Amicus-AI-Automation/WebOps_Assistant/Monitoring_Agent/README.md

 > **Note**: The system will launch a browser and pause for manual login.
 Once you reach the dashboard, the monitoring system will automatically activate.

 ---

-## 🛠️ Internal Reference
-For deep technical details on agent roles and data flow, see [Architecture_Reference.md](./Architecture_Reference.md).

----